greghendershott/blog/src/posts/2019/06/linux-laptop.md

 <!-- more -->

-Someime in the 1990s, I upgraded a desktop computer from something like Windows 3.1 to Windows 95.
+Sometime in the 1990s, I upgraded a desktop computer from something like Windows 3.1 to Windows 95.
 The result was... not good.
 Some hardware wasn't working well.
 I remember cursing Plug and Play.
 I figured out some things, but that computer never was fully right.